Radio advertisement: Regulatory considerations

-The Communications Act of 1934 established the FCC, which, in turn, regulates the broadcasting media.
-In response to the payola scandal of the 1950s, the FCC established guidelines, known as "sponsorship disclosure" rules.
-These rules apply to both pay-for-play and advertisements alike, recognizing that consumers deserve to know "by whom they are being persuaded".
+The Communications Act of 1934 established the Federal Communications Commission (FCC), which regulates broadcasting in the United States.
+In response to the payola scandal of the 1950s, the FCC introduced "sponsorship disclosure" rules.
+These rules apply to both pay-for-play practices and standard advertisements, based on the principle that consumers have the right to know "by whom they are being persuaded."

-Of particular importance to advertisers is Section 317 of the Act, the "Announcement of Payment For Broadcast" provision.
-It states, in general terms, that where money, services or other valuables are directly or indirectly paid to a radio station in exchange for mentions on the air, the station must disclose that fact.
-For example, if a cell phone provider gives a free cell phone to a station's DJ, who then talks about that cell phone provider on the air, perhaps mentioning what great service he has, the announcer must disclose that it is an advertisement.
+Section 317 of the Communications Act, concerning the "Announcement of Payment For Broadcast," is particularly relevant to advertisers.
+In general terms, the provision requires stations to disclose when money, services, or anything of value is provided—directly or indirectly—in exchange for on-air mentions.
+For example, if a cell phone provider gives a free phone to a station's DJ and the DJ subsequently praises the company's service on air, the station must disclose that the mention constitutes an advertisement.

-Usually, listeners are able to discern radio advertisements from entertainment content.
-The Communications Act does include an "obviousness" exception: where it is obvious that something is a commercial, the announcement-for-payment provision does not apply.
-However, where anything of value has changed hands in exchange for mentions on the air, a station has a duty to disclose it.
+In most cases, listeners can distinguish between commercial content and entertainment.
+The Act includes an "obviousness" exception, meaning that when it is clear that a message is a commercial, the disclosure requirement does not apply.
+However, whenever anything of value changes hands in exchange for on-air mentions, disclosure is required.

-The Federal Trade Commission is also responsible for broadcast industry regulation in terms of false or misleading advertising practices.
-In October 2009, the FTC published guidelines regarding endorsements, requiring clear disclosure of the connection between an advertiser and an endorser.
-Under the FTC guidelines, an endorser is responsible for disclosing any "material connections" they have with a seller/business.
+The Federal Trade Commission (FTC) also plays a role in regulating the broadcast industry, particularly concerning false or misleading advertising.
+In October 2009, the FTC issued updated guidelines on endorsements, requiring clear disclosure of any relationship between an advertiser and an endorser.
+Under these guidelines, endorsers must reveal any "material connections" they have with a seller or business.

-In recent years, there has been a trend toward the blurring of entertainment/editorial and advertising content.
-Marketers are "embedding" products into the media so that consumers are not aware they are being advertised to.
-In radio, it is sometimes difficult to tell where the DJ's chit-chat ends and an advertisement begins.
+In recent years, there has been increased concern about the blurring of entertainment or editorial content with advertising.
+Marketers increasingly embed products into media so that consumers may not realize they are being marketed to.
+On radio, this can make it difficult to distinguish between casual DJ commentary and commercial messages.